 How does baby skin differ to adults?
 How do we take care of it and what are its specific needs?
-Dr Anita Sturnham, Dermatologist and consultant to pH balanced skincare brand, Sebamed, shares her advice on how to clean, moisturise and protect your baby’s skin
+Dr Anita Sturnham, GP specialising in Dermatology and consultant to pH balanced skincare brand, Sebamed, shares her advice on how to clean, moisturise and protect your baby’s skin

 What happens to baby skin?

 Baby skin is delicate and so is the baby’s immune system.
 Its barriers are weaker; moisture content is lower and its immune system not yet at maximum capacity.
 Baby’s skin can also be up to ten times thinner and is therefore damaged more easily than adult skin.